salmujaiwel/Covid-19ArabicTwitter/README.md

  - Preprocessed 5M Arabic tweets

  Datasets can be obtained.
-Kindly email me on salmujaiwel@ksu.edu.sa
+Kindly email me on salmujaiwel@hotmail.com

  - Processed data containg the dates and the raw locations